 Institutional Base Salary: The annual compensation that the applicant institution pays for an employee's appointment, whether that individual's time is spent on research, teaching, patient care, or other activities.
 Base salary excludes any income that an individual may be permitted to earn outside of duties to the applicant institution.
-Base salary may not be increased as a result of replacing institutional salary funds with grant funds.
+Base salary may not be increased because of replacing institutional salary funds with grant funds.

-Institutional Review Board (IRB): A committee that reviews research involving human subjects to determine if research complies with law, including but not limited to 45 CFR 46, and 21 CFR 50, 56, 312 and 812 as applicable.
+Institutional Review Board (IRB): A committee that reviews research involving human subjects to determine if research complies with law, including but not limited to 45 CFR 46, and

+21 CFR 50, 56, 312 and 812 as applicable.

-Key Personnel: Key personnel are defined as, and should be limited to, individuals who contribute to the scientific development or execution of the project in a substantive way, whether or not salaries are requested.
-Only U.S. citizens or permanent residents may be principle or coprinciple investigators.
-Non-principle investigators may be employed on the grant with an authorized visa (i.e., J-1 visa).
+Key Personnel: Key personnel are defined as, and should be limited to, individuals who contribute to the scientific development or execution of the project in a substantive way, whether salaries are requested.
+Only U.S. citizens or permanent residents may be principle or co-Pls.
+Non-Pls may be employed on the grant with an authorized visa (i.e., J-1 visa).

 Nonpublic Institutions: Nonpublic institutions in Florida operating under Chapter 1005, Florida Statutes, are eligible.
 For the purposes of the Program, any branch campuses, centers, or other affiliates of a nonpublic institution are considered one and the same with that institution.
-Where the number of applications is limited, the institution and its branch campuses, centers, or other affiliates must coordinate submission(s) in order to comply with the limitation.
+Where the number of applications is limited, the institution and its branch campuses, centers, or other affiliates must coordinate submission(s) to comply with the limitation.

 Overlap, Commitment: Commitment overlap occurs when any project staff has time commitments exceeding 100 percent.
 This is the case whether or not the grant includes salary support for the effort.
-While information on other support is only requested for the Principal Investigator, no individual on the project may have combined commitments in excess of 100 percent.
+While information on other support is only requested for the PI, no individual on the project may have combined commitments more than 100 percent.